floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 Vulkan surface and window border, and the frame rate gets slighly out of whack during resize.
-In comparison, on macOS rendering with Metal during window resize is buttery smooth and without resize-jitter or border-gaps (although tbf, removing the resize-jitter on macOS had to be implemented by anchoring the NSView object to a window border).
+In comparison, on macOS rendering with Metal during window resize is buttery smooth and without resize-jitter or border-gaps (although tbf, removing the resize-jitter on macOS had to be explicitly implemented by anchoring the NSView object to a window border).

 That's all there is to the Vulkan backend in sokol_app.h, on to sokol_gfx.h!